indrabasak/indrabasak.github.io/_posts/2017-05-14-revisting-swagger.md

   {:.image-caption}
   Figure 1.
 Skinned Swagger UI

-* **Springfox Extensions:** Sprigfox provides hooks, i.e., _plugins_, to extend Swagger functionality.
+* **Springfox Extensions:** Springfox provides hooks, i.e., _plugins_, to extend Swagger functionality.
 Creating a Springfox extension primarily consists of writing a Java class extending a known class or interface.
 An extension usually affects the Swagger model and in some cases UI as well.
 In the `menagerie` project, a few of the Swagger plugins are explored.

 ```json
 tags:[